The Right Time Matters: Data Arrangement Affects Zero-Shot Generalization in Instruction Tuning: Introduction

 \section{Introduction}

-The extraordinariness of large language models (LLMs) was originally brought by the zero-shot generalization of instruction tuning~\cite{brown2020language}.
-At the early stage, studies have found that when diverse prompts are added to the inputs of traditional natural language processing (NLP) tasks and fed into the model for instruction tuning, the model can generalize to tasks it has never encountered before~\cite{chung2024scaling,longpre2023flan,sanh2021multitask,wang-etal-2022-super,wei2021finetuned}.
-To date, instruction tuning~\cite{chung2024scaling,sanh2021multitask,wei2021finetuned} has become a crucial phase in training large language models, often preceding methods that incorporate preference data.
+The extraordinariness of large language models (LLMs) was originally brought by the zero-shot generalization of instruction tuning~\citep{brown2020language}.
+Early studies have found that when diverse prompts are added to the inputs of traditional natural language processing (NLP) tasks and fed into the model for instruction tuning, the model can generalize to tasks it has never encountered before~\citep{chung2024scaling,longpre2023flan,sanh2021multitask,wang2022super,wei2021finetuned}.
+To date, instruction tuning~\citep{chung2024scaling,sanh2021multitask,wei2021finetuned} has become a crucial phase in LLM training, often preceding methods that incorporate preference data.
 In the meantime, the concept of ``task'' is also becoming increasingly blurred.
-Researchers are no longer constructing instruction data in the ways traditional NLP tasks dictate, but rather, they hope these tasks will be as close to reality and as diverse as possible~\cite{vicuna2023,ding2023enhancing,no_robots,alpaca,zhao2024wildchat}.
+Researchers are no longer constructing instruction data in the ways traditional NLP tasks dictate, but rather, they hope these tasks will be as close to reality and as diverse as possible~\citep{vicuna2023,ding2023enhancing,no_robots,alpaca,zhao2024wildchat}.

 Although nearly all LLMs benefit from the zero-shot generalization brought about by instruction tuning, the in-depth and fine-grained research on this phenomenon is still insufficient.
-Particularly, there are few accurate and comprehensive conclusions about when and in what form it occurs, and how the data could influence it.
-A line of research focuses on understanding the relationships in task-pair transfer~\cite{song2019deep,vu2020exploring,zamir2018taskonomy}, suggesting that not all tasks contribute positively to zero-shot generalization; some tasks may even result in negative transfer effects~\cite{kim2023taskweb,muennighoff2022crosslingual,zhou2022not}.
-The main limitation of the existing works is that they are confined within the concept of ``task''.
-Whether they train on one task and then evaluate on another~\cite{kim2023taskweb,zhou2022not}, or simply calculate intermediate task~\cite{vu2020exploring} or instruction~\cite{lee2024instruction} transfer scores, all these efforts to select the most informative tasks to promote zero-shot generalization are restricted to the task-based framework.
-This approach is based on the premise that human-defined ``tasks'' and even ``categories'' are sufficiently reasonable.
-However, this is often not the case as gaps exist regarding how humans and LLMs perceive the instruction tuning data.
-To this end, we strive to break free from the task-level framework and explore ``generalization'' at a more fundamental level.
+Particularly, there are few accurate and comprehensive conclusions about when and in what form it occurs, and how it would be influenced at an instance level.
+Existing approaches~\citep{song2019deep,vu2020exploring,zamir2018taskonomy,kim2023taskweb,muennighoff2023crosslingual,zhou2022not,lee2024instruction} assume that human-defined ``tasks'' and even ``categories'' are sufficiently reasonable, but this is often not the case, as gaps exist regarding how humans and LLMs perceive the instruction tuning data.
+To this end, we strive to break free from the task-level framework and explore ``generalization'' from a more granular temporal perspective.